-Also if venus-data..{tar.gz,tgz,zip} is found on removable storage (usb stick, sd-card) when booting, it will be unpacked into /data.
+Also if venus-data. {tar.gz,tgz,zip} is found on removable storage (usb stick, sd-card) when booting, it will be unpacked into /data.
 Implementation details in this commit.
 Added per Venus v2.30~28.
 Use this to for example make a USB stick that installs the modifications.
-You can combine multiple files on the device; they will be run in alphabetical order.

-That venus-data file has one extra feature: if the archive contains rc/ files, it will extract those first.
+That venus-data file has one extra feature: if the archive contains rc/\ files, it will extract those first.
 And if there is a file called rc/pre-hook.sh it will run this before unpacking the rest of the archive.
 Similarly, if there is a file called rc/post-hook.sh, then that file will run this after the unpacking of the archive.
 For details, read the code in the /etc/rc5.d/S30update-data.sh file.